-Seneca Lake State Park: Swim, hike, bike, boat and picnic at this lakeside park, which includes a sprayground, disc golf course and two marinas.
+Seneca Lake State Park: Swim, hike, bike, boat, and picnic at this lakeside park, which includes a sprayground, disc golf course and two marinas.

 Smith Opera House: Built in 1894, The Smith is an architectural treasure that offers the perfect venue for taking in a live performance of music, dance, theater, film and other community events.
-The theater and its programming is run by the Smith Center for the Arts.

 Hobart and William Smith Colleges: The Colleges, as they are known, are private liberal arts colleges with a scenic campus.

 New York State Agricultural Experiment Station: Part of Cornell University, the Ag Station conducts applied research to help build New York agriculture.
-The campus is in the city of Geneva while the research farms are located largely throughout the town of Geneva.

 Geneva Row Houses: Located along South Main Street, these historic row houses remind visitors of the architecture of Georgetown and Boston.

-Geneva Night Out: On the first Friday of the month, downtown merchants open their doors to artists, musicians and community groups for a celebration of art and culture.
+Geneva Night Out: On the first Friday of the month, downtown merchants open their doors to artists, musicians, and community groups for a celebration of art and culture.

 Cruisin’ Night Classic Car Show: On a Friday night in mid-July, the streets of downtown Geneva are closed to traffic while hundreds of proud vintage car owners show off their wheels.
-The event includes live music, food and drink.
+The event includes live music, food, and drink.

 Rosé Soirée: Linden Street is closed to traffic and transformed into a wine garden dedicated to rosés.
 First Saturday night of June.